 Cons of Volunteering with a Local Organization

-When volunteering with a local organization has a pros that their international counterparts don't, there is unfortunately more room for corruption.
-If you choose not to go through a vetted and reputable program provider, be prepared to do a lot more independent research (which, by the way, is exactly the kind of preliminary legwork what these program providers are doing for you and charging fees for.
-If your time and peace of mind is more important than your money, think about this.)
+While volunteering with a local organization has benefits that their international counterparts don't, there is, unfortunately, more room for corruption.
+If you choose not to go through a vetted and reputable program provider, be prepared to do a lot more independent research (which, by the way, is precisely the kind of preliminary legwork these program providers are doing for you.
+If your time and peace of mind are more important than your money, think about this.

 When researching, be wary of any organization that is unwilling to show you their books.
 There should be 100% financial transparency in these kinds of organizations.
 They should want to run a background check on you and interview you via Skype or in person.
-Ask other NGOs nearby about your organization.
-Post on expat forums.
-Check their online presence to get as much information as possible.
+Ask other NGOs nearby about the organization.
+Post on expat forums and check their online presence to get as much information as possible.

-Then, when you do talk with your host organization, be willing to ask the difficult questions, especially when working with children and/or orphans (and use these tips for avoiding an orphanage abroad scam.)
+Then, when you do talk with your host organization, be willing to ask difficult questions, especially when working with children (and use these tips for avoiding an orphanage abroad scam.)

 Secondly, local organizations don't usually have major donors and are reliant on volunteer fees and small donations to run their programs.
-Thus, your organization may not have the resources that another larger program provider or development organization might have, which may or may not affect what you get out of the experience.
+Thus, your organization may not have the resources that another more prominent program provider or development organization might have, which may or may not affect what you get from the experience.

 When volunteering with a local organization has a pros that their international counterparts don't, there is unfortunately more room for corruption.

 As always, it’s important to do your research!
-First, understand what is means to be a responsible organization.
+First, understand what it means to be a responsible organization.
 Then speak with these staff members of the organization as well previous volunteers.
-Ask questions that help you get a feeling for what will be expected of you and how your skills will be used.
-And to make sure you’re getting a realistic, unbiased view, read reviews to hear what other volunteers thought (since no organization will have you speak with someone who didn’t enjoy their experience).
+Ask questions that help build expectations of how your skills will be utilized.
+Ensure you’re getting a realistic, unbiased view, read reviews to hear what other volunteers thought (since no organization will have you speak with someone who didn’t enjoy their experience).

 There's a Vast World of Volunteer Abroad Opportunities

-When you're looking into volunteering abroad, the first options you'll come across are the larger provider programs.
+When you're looking into volunteering abroad, the first options you'll encounter are the more extensive provider programs.
 Look into these programs and what they offer.
 But don't be afraid to check out local organizations either.

-They may have more specific opportunities you are looking for and in some cases are doing more for the community than a larger provider would be able to.
-It will take more time both in research and developing your plan but that's no reason to shy away.
+They may have more specific opportunities you are looking for and, in some cases, are doing more for the community than a larger provider would be able to.
+It will take more time in research and developing your plan, but that's no reason to shy away.
 Reach out to the organization, check reviews of volunteer abroad organizations, and take the leap!